ymcidence/AssignmentZuma/README.md

 This repo is for the assignment of playing magic card.

+Note that:
+- For the convenience of visualization, **4** legitimate colours are defined in `tools.COLOURS`.
+One may modify it to add more colours as long as they are supported by graphviz.
+- `have_a_try.py` randomly generates a sequence of balls with random colours, and then feeds them to `tools.spell_magic`.
+One may handcraft the sequence with any length he likes.

 ## Pre-requests
 - Python 3
 - `pip install graphviz` (**for visualization only**)